grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### err-mimir-distributor-max-otlp-request-size

-This error occurs when a distributor rejects an Otel write request because its message size is larger than the allowed limit after decompression.
+This error occurs when a distributor rejects an OTel write request because its message size is larger than the allowed limit before or after decompression.

 How it **works**: